TommyMart/Data_Visualisation_API/readme.md

 **Database Interaction**

-Next is fetching data from the database, first a SQL statement that determines what data is to be fetched, `db.select(User).filter_by(id=user_id)`, in this case it is a User iteration based on the id passed in the route URL.
-Then we execute the statement and retrieve the selected data and store it in a variable such as 'user - `user = db.session.scalar(stmt)`.
-Scalar executes a query that returns a single result, while scalars can return multiple results.
-Then, if the data is found, it is serialised and returned to the client in the form of JSON - ` return user_schema.dump(user)`.
-If it is not found, an error message and status code is returned to the client in JSON instead - ` return {"error": f"User with id {user_id} not found"}, 404`.
+- SQL Statement: Determine what data to fetch using a SQL statement like db.select(User).filter_by(id=user_id), which selects a User based on the id from the route URL.
+- Execute Statement: Execute the statement and retrieve the selected data, storing it in a variable such as user - user = db.session.scalar(stmt).
+The scalar method executes a query that returns a single result, while scalars can return multiple results.
+- Check and Return Data:
+    - If the data is found, serialize it and return it to the client in JSON format - return user_schema.dump(user).
+    - If the data is not found, return an error message and status code to the client in JSON format - return {"error": f"User with id {user_id} not found"}, 404.

+## Adding to Session and Commiting

+- `db.session.delete(user)`: This command finds the user object for deletion.
+The user object is a row in the database that the user is trying to delete.
+SQLAlchemy keeps track of this in its session.

+- `db.session.commit()`: This command commits the current transaction, which includes any pending changes such as the deletion found by db.session.delete(user).
+When this is called, SQLAlchemy sends the appropriate SQL DELETE statement to the database to remove the record and finalises the database transaction.

-Here are a few of the more common SQLAlchemy methods, most of which are used in this app but not all, and their purpose:
+Here are a few of the more common SQLAlchemy methods, most of which are used in this app but not all, and their functionality:

 - **commit**: db.session.commit(): Commits the current transaction, saving all changes made during the transaction to the database.